-The process of developing a standard moves through the following stages:
+The process of developing or revising standards moves through the following stages:

-- Acceptance of the project as a work item by the TC; - The creation of a Committee Draft (for consideration by the members of the TC) by Experts in the field under the leadership of a Project Leader appointed by the TC (this may require moving through a number of Working Drafts reviewed and developed by the Experts); - The commenting and voting on this Committee Draft by the P members of the TC (again, this stage may take several drafts, until consensus general agreement is reached; the group of Experts will act as an Editing Committee to resolve the comments received); - The formal voting by national bodies on a Draft International Standard (DIS) at this stage, two thirds of votes must be positive and no more than one quarter negative.
-Comments may accompany the votes, and the Chairman of the TC is responsible for attempting to reconcile as many of the comments as possible; - The formal approval of the Final Draft International Standard (FDIS) by national bodies; the approval criteria are as in the vote on the DIS; - The publication of the document as an International Standard (after correcting any errors found in the FDIS stage).
+- Acceptance of the project as a work item by the TC; - The creation of a Committee Draft (for consideration by the members of the TC) by Experts in the field under the leadership of a Project Leader appointed by the TC (this may require moving through a number of Working Drafts developed and reviewed by the Experts); - The commenting and voting on this Committee Draft by the P members of the TC (again, this stage may take several drafts, until consensus general agreement is reached; the group of Experts will act as an Editing Committee to resolve the comments received); - The formal voting and commenting ('enquiry') by all national member bodies within ISO on the Draft International Standard (DIS) which results from the TC review of the Committee Draft at this stage, two thirds of votes must be positive and no more than one quarter negative.
+Comments may accompany the votes, and the Chairman of the TC is responsible for attempting to reconcile as many of the comments as possible; - The formal approval of the Final Draft International Standard (FDIS) resulting from the 'enquiry' stage by all national bodies within ISO; the approval criteria are as in the vote on the DIS; - The publication of the document as an International Standard (after correcting any textual errors found in the FDIS stage).

 A key element in this process is the requirement for consensus to be reached before the document can move to each successive stage - this inevitably increases the time required for a document to progress through to a published standard.
 This lapse time leaves open the possibility that key players will have created their own de facto standards before the official standard is published.
-The use of fast-tracking of documents (see also Section C6) created by other organisations significantly shortens the development process as they enter at the DIS stage.
+The use of fast-tracking of documents (see also Section C6) created by other organisations significantly shortens the development process, as such documents enter at the DIS stage.